 There are 15 national parks throughout the UK, with thousands of square miles of walking trails, forests, rivers and more to explore.
 Each of them has its own unique landscape and history.
 Here are a few of the best national parks in the UK.

 Deep in the wilds of Wales (yet only one hour from Cardiff) you’ll find the stunning Brecon Beacons National Park.
 This natural reserve is filled with moorland, snow capped mountains and ancient castles that have started to crumble and succumb to the elements.

 Hikers love the 100 mile Beacons Way, which stretches across the park and includes the dramatic summits of Corn Du and Pen y Fan.
-The park is also a huge draw for many other types of adventurers, such as cycling and mountain biking enthusiasts, rock climbers and horseback riders.
+The park is the perfect destination for an adventure holiday in the UK, as it’s also a huge draw for many other types of adventurers, such as cycling and mountain biking enthusiasts, rock climbers and horseback riders.

 Brecon Beacons also dazzles at night.
 It is home to the first International Dark Sky Reserve, an area where light pollution is restricted.
 On a clear night you can see the Milky Way, nebulae, meteors and a dizzying amount of stars.

 This region of Devon is the only national park in England that allows wild camping, which means you can pitch your tent here without having to worry about paying a camping fee.
 The landscapes are vast and dramatic and nearly half of the park is moorland.

 You’ll see why these dramatic and barren rocky outcroppings were the setting for the classic crime novel The Hound of the Baskervilles by Sir Arthur Conan Doyle.
 It’s easy to imagine that this gloomy, strange and bleak misty landscape inspired one of the darkest novels in the Sherlock Holmes series.